Dimillian/SwiftUIFlux/README.md

 ## Usage

+In this little guide, I'll show you two ways to access your proprerties from your state, one very naive, which works by using direct access to store.state global or injected `@EnvironmentObject` and the other one if you want to use `ConnectedView`.

 You first have to make a struct which will contain your application state and it needs to conform to `FluxState`.
 You can add any substate you want.

 ``` Swift